Maks1kon/Steamolio-Privacy/index.md

 The CSFloat API key is stored locally and is sent to CSFloat only for price requests and API key validation.

-Portfolio name, purchase history, buy prices, quantities, notes, and snapshots are not included in CSFloat API requests in the extension.
+Portfolio data such as purchase history, buy prices, quantities, notes, and snapshots is not included in CSFloat API requests.

 ### External Item Images

 The extension UI may load item preview images from catalog-derived external image URLs.
 When those images are requested, the relevant image host may receive standard web request information such as the user's IP address, user agent, and request metadata.

-The current UI does not provide a feature for manually editing item URLs.

 ## No Developer Backend Or Analytics